 Banmen, J. The Satir Model: Yesterday and Today.
 Contemporary Family Therapy 24, p.
 11 (2002). https://doi.org/10.1023/A:1014365304082

 Many individuals can experience symptoms associated with painful and traumatic circumstances.
 Counselling can help you understand the impacts of trauma.
 Through application and explanation of neuroscience, you can gain a more profound understanding of your brain and trauma.
 Through this understanding we shift the focus on what happened, to what is currently happening in the present moment with traumatic memory.
 This can begin the forming of a new skill set and an ability regulate your nervous system.
 Regulation of our nervous system gives us the clarity to safely begin to process traumatic events.
 This regulation is always the first step to counselling when dealing with trauma.
-If we can calm our minds and realize that the hippocampus (the brain's memory centre) has coded danger due to past dangerous events we began to take hold of the process.
+If we can calm our minds and realize that the hippocampus (the brain's memory centre) has coded danger due to past dangerous events we begin to take hold of the process.
 When we are wired to survive our amygdala (the brain's fear centre) can quickly move us into a fight, flight, freeze or feign response.
 This can manifest in so many ways including bodily sensations, explosiveness, constantly feeling numb, dissociation, always feeling on edge, people pleasing, masking, high sensitivity and pushing people away.
 These are only some of the plethora of manifestations of trauma.
 Through grounding and resourcing we can begin to train new neuropathways to change those old automatic responses.
 The brain is resilient and has the ability to retrain itself through a process called neuroplasticity.

 That is a lot of jargon to say traumatic events occur and you can change how you react to them in the present moment.
 Through the creation of a safe therapeutic relationship in a space that also begins to feel safe you can begin to slowly, at a comfortable pace, dip your toes in the water of training your brain to react in different ways.
 Humans are wired to survive and that survival brought you to this very moment, this survival as painful as it may have been can be celebrated.
-There comes a time where we may want, and for the first time can, move past that survival mode toward something more.
+There comes a time where we may want, and/or for the first time can, move past that survival mode toward something more.
 Breaking traumatic patterns entails sitting with pain for the eventual joy of owning your trauma narrative.
 Post traumatic growth can be liberating, however we have to make space to grieve the loss of the person that once was.
 All of this we can do together as we forge a new path forward.

 Stress, anxiety, fear and depression are some of the most common and uncomfortable states that we can experience at any point in our lives.
 Anxiety is a very human process that was designed to keep us alive.
 Unfortunately when we see danger in places where danger may not exist, the fire alarm of survival is malfunctioning and anxiety becomes problematic.
 If we are constantly in a state of fight or flight this can be draining and eventually contribute to fatigue and a loss of motivation.
 States of long-term activation and stress can eventually lead to depression along with a variety of other symptoms.
 We at Path Forward Counselling Vancouver like to look at the meaning behind the behavior or what we like to call process based counselling.
 Of course, we can provide you with grounding exercises and methods to regulate your system, however, if it was that easy then a simple google search of grounding exercises may have helped.
 This pattern is one that you may have been experiencing for a long time, so exploring the meaning behind the behaviour becomes an important piece.